sharadalt/sharadalt.github.io/_posts/2017-02-27-Interpretations-Assumptions-And-Conclusions.md

 I will now  share  the way I interpreted some incidents that occurred  in my life and the assumptions/conclusions I arrived at.
 Then how I learned some lessons later.
 Some of you might relate to people like me, some of you might consider them strange and some of you might even consider them as idiotic or funny.
 But remember you have to deal with such people in life and we live in a civilized world :-)
 </p>
 <p>
- I am sure most of you would empathise with me.
+ I am sure some of you would empathise with me.
 </p>

 <h5>Situational Interpretation</h5>